YehudaShani/SuperPoint-With-Transformer-Backbone/README.md

 TODO – Insert future work

 # How to run
-We provide a thoroughly documented Jupyter Notebook that guides users through the installation process and demonstrates how to train the model from scratch as well as run all components of the project.
+We provide a thoroughly documented Jupyter Notebook, SuperPoint_detector_CNN_Vs_Transformer.ipynb, that guides users through the installation process and demonstrates how to train the model from scratch as well as run all components of the project.
 This format offers a more accessible alternative to following the installation instructions directly from GitHub and enables even students without access to GPU resources to run and explore the project with ease.

 # Ethical statement
 ## Stakeholders: